EMDRIA Approved EMDR Therapist Training

 “Being an EMDR therapist has allowed me to help clients process disturbing material more completely and adds a component of cognitive restructuring that promotes long lasting symptom relief.” ~Amanda Martin, PhD, LMFT-S, LPC and an EMDRIA Approved Consultant for EMDR

 “EMDR therapy connected all the dots for me as a therapist.
 No other training in my career has made as much of an impact on my work.” ~ Beth Coles, M.Ed.
-LPC-S, RPT-S and a Consultant in Training with EMDRIA
+LPC-S, RPT-S and EMDRIA Consultant.

 Who Can Become EMDR Trained?